turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 federation API, and DAG-related features of the framework document by presenting rooms as a single, flat, array of events, without being incompatible with those same replaced components.

-This document does not currently define transport layer for the Linearized Matrix API, instead focusing its efforts on the operational aspects of a room.
+This document does not currently define a transport layer for the Linearized Matrix API, instead focusing its efforts on the operational aspects of a room.

 # Conventions and Definitions